 The Bank includes the future information in its assessment whether the credit losses of any instrument have increased significantly since the initial recognition and measurement of the expected credit losses.
 Based on various actual information and projections, the concept of the "basic situation" of the future direction of the economic variables involved and a range of other potential projections is readily envisaged.
 This requires the preparation of two or more additional scenarios and a study of the possibilities for each outcome.
-External information includes economic data and forecasts published by rating agencies such as Moody's Economic Data Services
+External information includes economic data and forecasts published by rating agencies.

 The "base case" represents the most likely outcome and is consistent with the information used by the Bank for other purposes such as strategic planning and budgeting.
 Other perceptions represent the most optimistic and pessimistic results.
 Periodicity, the Bank conducts stress tests for the most severe shocks in order to determine the criteria for determining the best perceptions.

 The Bank identifies and documents the principal drivers of credit risk and credit losses for each portfolio.
 Using historical data analysis, it estimates the relationship between macroeconomic factors, credit risk and credit losses.
 These economic scenarios used as at 31 December 2019 include a set of the following key indicators:

-GDP growth
+- GDP growth

-Government spending

-Unemployment rates.
+- Unemployment rates.

+- Government spending

-Stock price index.
+- Stock price index.